shenek/django-mojeid-auth/README.rst

    - required(=True) - fail authentication when this attr is not obtained from mojeid
    - updatable(=False) - update the attributes of the model after login
    - use_for_registration(=True) - prefill mojeid registration form with this attribute

+   For a complete list of attributes see *mojeid.py*.

 #) Sync your database to add all necessary tables::